chisomobanja/metadata-classification/README.md

    When we compare the system’s completeness scores to manual librarian checks, the difference should be very small ideally less than 5%.

 3. ### Noticeable improvement in records
-   Within six months of putting the system into use, the number of articles with missing or incomplete metadata should drop by at least half in the journals we focus on.
+   Within a period of time, the number of articles with missing or incomplete metadata should drop by at least half in the journals we focus on.

 4. ### Smooth workflow integration
    The tool should fit into the existing UNZA journal processes without slowing things down, allowing continuous checks without extra hassle.